 Since this story was published, Medicare announced plans to cut funding to the heart transplant program at Baylor St. Luke's starting in August: Medicare to Terminate Funding for St. Luke’s Heart Transplant Program in Houston

-Sean is a current QNSS student.
-He is the co-founder of Data for Progress and essayist whose work has also been featured in Politico, The New Republic, Al Jazeera, Quartz, The Rolling Stone, The Atlantic The American Prospect, The Week, The Nation, Vox, Salon and Boston Review.
+Sean is a current QMSS student.
+He is the co-founder of Data for Progress and essayist whose work has also been featured in Politico, The New Republic, Al Jazeera, Quartz, The Rolling Stone, The Atlantic, The American Prospect, The Week, The Nation, Vox, Salon and Boston Review

 Published in The New York Times on May 23, 2018